Pseudouridine: TruA

 TruA domain modifies a variety of different places in tRNA, snRNA, and mRNA.
 The mechanism of isomerization of uridine is still being talked about in this family.

 PUS 1 is located in the nucleus and modifies tRNA at different locations, U44 of U2 snRNA, and U28 of U6 snRNA.
 Studies found that PUS 1 expression increased during environmental stress and is important for regulating the splicing of RNA.
 Also, that PUS 1 is necessary for taking the tRNA made in the nucleus and sending them to the cytoplasm.

-PUS 2 is very similar to PUS 1, but located in the mitochondria and only modifies U27 and U28 of mito-tRNA.
+PUS 2 is very similar to PUS 1, but located in mitochondria and only modifies U27 and U28 of mito-tRNA.
 This protein modifies the mitochondrial tRNA, which has a lesser amount of pseudouridine modifications compared to other tRNAs.
-Unlike most mitochondria located protein, PUS 2 has not been found to have a mitochondrial targeting signal or MTS.
+Unlike most mitochondria located proteins, PUS 2 has not been found to have a mitochondrial targeting signal or MTS.

-PUS 3 is a homolog to PUS 1, but modifies different places of the tRNA (U38/39) in the cytoplasm and mitochondrial.
+PUS 3 is a homolog to PUS 1, but modifies different places of the tRNA (U38/39) in the cytoplasm and mitochondria.
 This protein is the most conserved of the TruA family.
-A decrease in modifications made by PUS 3 was found when the tRNA structure of improperly folded.
-Along with tRNA the protein targets ncRNA and mRNA, further research is still needed as to the importance of this modification.
-PUS 3 along with PUS 1 modify the steroid activator receptor in humans.
+A decrease in modifications made by PUS 3 was found when the tRNA structure is improperly folded.
+Along with tRNA, the protein targets ncRNA and mRNA; further research is still needed as to the importance of this modification.
+PUS 3, along with PUS 1, modify the steroid activator receptor in humans.